melowntech/workshop/tutorials/landuse-wms-dem-cities.rst

 .. literalinclude:: projects/corine/cities

-For a commented configuration file, take a look at the :ref:`cadastre-tutorial` example.
+For a commented configuration file, take a look at the :ref:`cadastre-raster-vector-3d` example.

 .. code-block:: bash